 Participants

 We recruited 125 participants via Prolific to complete Experiment 4.
-Like the Experiment 3, participants completed the study online and were compensated at a rate of $4.00/half hour.
+Like Experiment 3, participants completed the study online and were compensated at a rate of $4.00/half hour.
 To be eligible for participation, participants were required to meet the same criteria outlined in Experiment 3.
 Data screening followed the same process used in the previous experiments, which lead to the exclusion of five participants.
 As such, our final sample consisted of data from 120 participants (JOL group n = 61; no-JOL group n = 59).
 A sensitivity test performed with G*Power 3.1 confirmed that our final sample had sufficient power to detect small main effects and interactions (ds ≥ 0.25).

 Materials and Procedure